soobinrho/python-absconbest-payroll/README.rst

  .. image:: pics/pylatex.png
    :target: https://github.com/JelteF/PyLaTeX

-If you want to uninstall:
+If you want to uninstall, first:

->>> sudo pip uninstall absconbest_payroll
+>>> pip uninstall absconbest_payroll -y

+Then, for Linux:

 >>> rm -rf ~/Desktop/absconbest_payroll/

+For Windows, delete the absconbest_payroll folder in the desktop folder.

 **Contribution**